1970 United States gubernatorial elections

 United States gubernatorial elections were held on 3 November 1970, in 35 states and two territories.

-During this election, the Democrats won a number of the governorships up for re-election via many ways, such as retirement of incumbent, term limits, or defeat of incumbent.
+During this election, the Democrats won a number of the governorships up for re-election via many ways, such as retirement of an incumbent, term limits, or the defeat of incumbent.

 In 1970, Arizona, New Mexico and Wisconsin elected their governors to four-year terms for the first time, having previously elected them to two-year terms.

 This election coincided with the Senate and the House elections.

 Alabama

 In Alabama, Governor Albert Brewer (who succeeded to the governorship upon Lurleen Wallace's death in 1968) had to endure a very nasty Democratic primary against former Governor George Wallace.
 In addition, there were no Republicans in the race for governor.
 Wallace won the Democratic primary and in November the election.

 Alaska

 In Alaska, then-Lt.
 Gov. Keith Miller had gotten the job of governor in 1969 after Walter Hickel resigned to be part of President Nixon's Cabinet.
 He lost in 1970 to former Governor William Egan.